 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 High cholesterol puts you at risk for heart disease.
-To lower “bad” LDL cholesterol, you should limit saturated fat intake to less than 6 percent of your daily calories.
-That translates to 12 grams of saturated fat per day (on a 1,800 calorie diet).
+To lower bad cholesterol, you should limit saturated fat intake to less than 6% of your daily calories.
+That translates to 12 grams of saturated fat per day (on a 1,800-calorie diet).

-One tablespoon of coconut oil would use up your entire day’s allotment.
+So, a single tablespoon of coconut oil would use up your entire day’s allotment.
+That’s not good.